dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 If we (DevRel community) cannot have a unified answer to the first question, more and more people will question the effectiveness of DevRel.
 I don't know about you but I've seen more than enough "And the entire DevRel team was let go" posts in the last few months.
 In weak economy, you need a strong justification to the second question to save your job.

-### Have we forgotten how to be engineers?
+## Have we forgotten how to be engineers?

-In this section, I'll discuss the challenges of a unified answer to Let's clarify what I mean by "engineers".
 I live in Canada so I'm aware that the term "engineer" has a special meaning at some places that is regulated by local engineering associations.
 However, my use of the term "engineer" refers to anyone who has professionaly built software and hence, (software) engineer.
-It has nothing to do with your path to becoming a software engineer.
+This includes a wide variety of roles such as developers, SysAdmins, DBAs, Solution Architects, etc. It has nothing to do with your path to becoming a software engineer.
 Whether you're a ComSci PhD or a bootcamp grad, you possess certain skillset that is common to expect from a majority of other software engineers.
+You know how to use version control, read a piece of code, write and debug code, and so on.

 In the last 10 years, the identity of DevRel has become more convoluted.
-When I started at IBM in 2014, there were very few developer advocates in the industry.
+When I started at IBM in 2014, there were very few developer advocates in the industry (compared to now).
 A developer advocate would be someone with decades (not years) of engineering experience who chose not to go the management or principal engineer route.
 They wanted to teach and share their experience.

 One of the common complaints DevRel folks have is that we don't get a seat at the table in terms of product development and roadmap.
 Your peers at product or engineering will likely respect product feedback coming from an engineer than from someone who has very little to do with coding in their day to day job.